GaurabPrasai/react-projects/pdfparsing/README.md

 # PDF Text Extractor Documentation

 ## Overview
 The PDF Text Extractor is a React-based web application for extracting text from PDF documents directly in the browser.
-Built with Vite, React, and PDF.js, it ensures fast and efficient client-side processing.
+Built with Vite, React, and PDF.js, it ensures fast and efficient client-side processing.Deployed and accessible at: https://pdfparsing.vercel.app/

 ## Features
 - Drag-and-drop or click-to-upload PDF files.